Topological Phase Diagram of Generalized SSH Models with Interactions: DMRG Analysis of Generalized SSH Chains with Interactions

 When $J_z$ lies in the range $-\frac{1}{\sqrt{2}} < J_z < 1$, only a single transition is observed at $\delta = 0$, consistent with the non-interacting case.
 The observation that there is such a finite regime in parameter space centered around ($J_z=0$) is a manifestation of topological protection that is only overcome when the interaction $J_z$ exceeds a critical strength whose magnitude is set by the topological gap of the non-interacting system.

-As $J_z$ is decreased further into the range $-1 < J_z < -\frac{1}{\sqrt{2}}$, the single transition point broadens into a finite region exhibiting non-trivial scaling behavior, as seen in Fig.~2(c).
+As $J_z$ is decreased further into the range $-1 < J_z < -\frac{1}{\sqrt{2}}$, the single transition point broadens into a finite region exhibiting non-trivial scaling behavior, as seen in Fig.~\ref{figure:sweep_SSH}(c).
 This will be discussed in more detail below.
+A similar analytical result was found in \cite{PhysRevB.24.5229}, where the free energy stops behaving singularly.
+Moreover, in the renormalization group language, the flow inside the critical regime is in a different direction from the flow outside of the regime.

 For $J_z < -1$, the entanglement entropy vanishes, indicating a gapped, classical ferromagnetic phase.
-This behavior is clearly visible in Fig.~2(d), where we sweep over the negative $J_z$ region at fixed $\delta = 0.30$.
+This behavior is clearly visible in Fig.~\ref{figure:sweep_SSH}(d), where we sweep over the negative $J_z$ region at fixed $\delta = 0.30$.
 The plot reveals three distinct regimes: a ferromagnetic phase with vanishing EE for $J_z < -1$, an intermediate region with significant finite-size scaling of the EE, and a third phase where this scaling disappears as $J_z$ increases.